mygithubangebenie/Sample_for_Education-Mentor/1_create_heading.md

 ## Table of content

+## HTML Introduction

  1. HTML Introduction
+ 1. What is HTML
  1. What is a web page?
  1. How does it work?
- 1. What is HTML
  1. What a browser does
  1. Slow loading pages
  1. Where did HTML come from?